Are processed foods making you diabetic?

 These foods are often higher on the glycemic index.
 The glycemic index is a scale that ranks carbohydrates on a scale of 0-100 according to how much your blood sugar will rise after consuming.
 The higher number on the scale then the larger the blood sugar spike.
 The human body was not equipped to process large amounts of glucose day after day and processed foods are often devoid of fiber.
 Fiber helps to slow the blood glucose spike by allowing our body to digest slower as it processes the fiber.
 Let’s look closer at the relationship between glucose and insulin.

 The Centers for Disease Control released the National Diabetes Statistics Report 2020.
-In 2018, 34.2 million Americans (just over 1 in 10) have a diagnosis of diabetes.
-Approximately 1 in 3 or 88 million have prediabetes based on hemoglobin A1C (3 month blood glucose average) or fasting glucose levels.
+In 2018, 34.2 million Americans (just over 1 in 10) had a diagnosis of diabetes.
+Approximately 1 in 3 or 88 million have prediabetes based on hemoglobin A1C (3-month blood glucose average) or fasting glucose levels.
 Of those people diagnosed with diabetes, 89.0% were overweight or had obesity, defined as a body mass index (BMI) of 25 kg/m2 or higher.
 As the population continues to consume processed foods at a staggering rate, the incidence of obesity and diabetes continues to rise.
-There are no coincidences only correlations when you make the connections.
+There are no coincidences, only correlations when you make the connections.

 Tips for avoiding processed foods and reducing your risk for Type 2 diabetes

 Shop on the perimeter of the grocery store

 Choose foods that are minimally processed with only 1-2 added ingredients.

 Or choose dishes with whole foods such as salads, broth-based soups and protein with vegetables with the sauce on the side.

 Use spices and herbs for seasoning instead of bottled marinades.

 Pack your children’s lunches